Japanese Chinese Korean English Portuguese Tagalog

 (2) Fire extinguisher

 There are several types of fire extinguisher (e.g. dry chemical, pressurized water, foam).
-The way of operation and valid period depend on the type.
-Learn how to use your extinguisher and check it periodically.
+Different types have different usage methods and expiration dates.
+Know how to use your extinguisher correctly and check it regularly.

 Saitama prefectural police headquarter provides 「FAX 110」 and 「E-mail 110」 for hearing-impaired and speaking-impaired person to call police station when he/she happened to meet an accident or trouble.